Locynaeh/minutaria/README.rst

 - *datetime*, *argparse*, *logging* and *json* for the lib
 - *curses*, *datetime*, *logging* and *os* for the ncurses interface.

+The GTK GUI naturally use GTK and also use cheofusi's `just-playback library <https://github.com/cheofusi/just_playback>`_ for playing sound, licensed under the MIT License.

-For the GTK GUI, please follow `the guide <https://pygobject.readthedocs.io/en/latest/getting_started.html#gettingstarted>`_.
+For the GTK GUI, please follow `the guide <https://pygobject.readthedocs.io/en/latest/getting_started.html#gettingstarted>`_ to install it.

 For me, in short, on Debian :